 - Expedited Reporting

 - Periodic Reporting

 Lilly is also required to promptly communicate with regulatory authorities when Lilly becomes aware of any new safety information that might influence the evaluation of a product's benefits and risks.

-What are Expedited Reports?
+What is Expedited Reporting?

-What are Periodic Safety Reports?
+What is Periodic Safety Reporting?

 Periodic safety reports are submitted to regulatory agencies in accordance with government regulations.